giordi91/giordi91.github.io/content/post/disassemlbyRust1.md

 }
 ```

-Given the fact that would be ambiguous for the language grammar, to begin with, the compiler would not be able to see what value you wish
+It would be ambiguous for the language grammar to begin with, and the compiler would not be able to see what value you wish
-to unpack giving troubles with the fact that tuples can contain heterogeneous types.
+to unpack ahead of time,giving it troubles with touble heterogeneous types.

 # Arrays